How to tell if you’ve got cystitis

 1. the sensation of passing “hot water” or “razor blades” throughout the stream, which is related to bacterial cystitis.

-2. A sensation of "pulling, squeezing, pinching or even “stabbing” before passing urine, which returns towards the end of passing urine, is related to interstitial cystitis.
+2. A sensation of "pulling, squeezing, pinching or even “stabbing” in the urethra or bladder area before passing urine, which returns towards the end of passing urine, is related to interstitial cystitis.
 Patients tend to have a slight relief of the symptoms for that few seconds while passing urine.

 Why do some women confuse cystitis with other conditions?